Stage One

 Your input on the plan is important to ensure the updated MDP reflects the values, goals, and priorities of the people who live and do business in communities across the County.

-Through the Municipal Government Act (MGA), the Provincial Government requires all municipalities to adopt a Municipal Development Plan (MDP) to guide long-range planning and land use.
+Through the Municipal Government Act (MGA), the provincial government requires all municipalities to adopt a Municipal Development Plan (MDP) to guide long-range planning and land use.
 The MDP is required to address future growth and development in the municipality, the provision of required transportation systems, and the provision of municipal services.
 The MDP may also address environmental matters, the coordination of municipal programs, or economic development of the municipality.

 In 2021, Rocky View County submitted an updated Municipal Development Plan (MDP) to the Calgary Metropolitan Region Board (CMRB) for review and approval, as required under the Regional Evaluation Framework (REF).
 The CMRB refused the proposed MDP, citing a lack of cooperation between the County and its regional partners, and the plan’s failure to align with the CMRB Interim Growth Plan.